Slowpoke079/weebpage/README.md

 # weebpage.py
-Weebpage.py is an automated webpage link finder.
+Weebpage.py is an automated webpage finder.
+Specify a single target web URL and it will automate finding new webpages for you.

 What does it do?;